- Who We Are

 What if there was no turkey?
 No cranberries, no sweet potatoes.
 No green bean casserole and pumpkin pie.
 What would Thanksgiving be?

 On a day-in a season-of abundant celebration, Melissa F., of Owego, knows too well what it’s like to go without.
-This year, as in years past, Melissa got her turkey and holiday groceries at the Tioga County Rural Ministry turkey give-away earlier this month.
+This year, as in years past, Melissa got her turkey and holiday groceries at the Tioga County Rural Ministry turkey give-away.

 At the turkey give away this month, Melissa made her way through the food pantry sparingly, taking only what she needed and nothing that she already had at home.
 She left the pantry with four paper sacks holding her monthly groceries, as well as her small package of turkey cuts and a few of the traditional trimmings.
 The turkey seems smaller than usual, Melissa says.
 But then, her grown children have left home and she says she doesn’t need much.